-In fact, according to the Food and Agricultural Organization of the United Nations (FAO), one third of street food vendors in Accra pick up their inputs from Agbogbloshie.
+In fact, according to the Food and Agriculture Organization of the United Nations (FAO), one third of street food vendors in Accra pick up their inputs from Agbogbloshie.

 "Agbogbloshie is a toxic threat.
 The burning of e-waste releases toxic fumes that spread throughout the community, threatening city dwellers.
 The toxic chemical fumes released get into the food market and get inside the soil throughout the area when it rains.
 Indeed, high levels of toxins have been discovered in soil and food samples, as these chemicals stay in the food chain." - FAO, 2016.

 What is Going on at Agbogbloshie?

-The burning of electrical wires for copper recovery at Agbogbloshe has very little to do with the illegal importation of e-waste into Ghana - as several documentaries would have you believe.
+The open incineration of cables at Agbogbloshe has very little to do with the illegal importation of e-waste into Ghana — as several documentaries would have you believe.

 Most of the copper wires burned in the open at Agbogbloshie are collected locally - from households, auto repair shops (auto wiring harness), electrical shops, electrical contractors, other junkyards, and sometimes through theft (overhead power line).